This Is What I Mean: Release and promotion

-Following a break of almost three years from social media, Stormzy announced the album on his social media on 12 October 2022, sharing the cover art and track list.
-The lead single "Hide & Seek" was released on 14 October 2022, and was preceded by clips of Stormzy recording the song.
-The second single "Firebabe" followed on 10 November 2022.
+On 23 September 2022, Stormzy released the non-album single "Mel Made Me Do It" which many assumed would mirror the sound of the album.
+Following an almost three-year hiatus from social media, Stormzy announced the album on his social media on 12 October 2022, sharing the cover art and tracklist.
+Just two days later, Stormzy released the album's lead single, "Hide & Seek" on 14 October 2022, and was preceded by clips of Stormzy recording the song.
+On 10 November 2022, Stormzy released the album's second single, "Firebabe".